 Potting and Repotting Jessenia Pothos

-Jessenia pothos should be repotted once they have outgrown their pot - usually every 1 to 2 years.
-Watch for signs that your plant has outgrown its container such as roots growing from the drainage holes or roots circling the top of the pot.
-While this plant appreciates being repotted in a timely fashion, don’t worry if you don’t get around to it right away as pothos still grow well in rootbound conditions.
+Jessenia pothos should be repotted once it has outgrown its pot—usually every 1 to 2 years.
+While this plant appreciates being repotted promptly, don’t worry if you don’t get around to it immediately, as pothos still grow well in rootbound conditions.

 Common Pests & Plant Diseases